aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 :comet: : *It's idol VTuber Hoshimachi Suisei of Hololive here!*

-And swapping greetings or identities became pretty common in their future collab / activities.
+And their swapping of greetings or identities became pretty common in their future collab / activities.

 :::

-::: details Your age?
+::: details How old is Toko?

 :comet: : *Happy birthday Toko-chan!
 What's your age by the way?*

-:tropical_drink: : *I can't remember, please judge by my appearance.*
+:tropical_drink: : *I can't remember, so please judge me by my appearance.*

-:comet: : *So what's your age judging from you appearance?*
+:comet: : *So what's your age judging from your appearance?*

 :tropical_drink: : *Two years old ~*

-:comet: : *Not even possible, if you are 2 years old you should be a little child!*
+:comet: : *That's not even possible, if you are 2 years old you should be a little child!*

 :::